TheMatrix97/Workshop-Blockchain/README.md

 > As you might see, the contract is stored in bytecode, which makes difficult to users to understand the code behind.
 To solve that, we can verify the contract and include the source code.

+> Probably, someone already uploaded the same contract bytecode into the network, so validation is done automatically.
+If that's the case, you can skip step 6.2

 6.2- Select the option `Contract > Verify and publish` to include the source code of the contract.

 > Don't forget to include the code and set the EVM Target to `paris`

 ![alt text](img/verify-code.png)

-:pencil: P5- Include the contract address in the Lab report
+:pencil: P6- Include the contract address in the Lab report

 ## 7. Interact with the Smart Contract